NathanW2/qgsexpressionsplus/README.rst

 ::
 	segment_length = (segment_length_percent*length_of_line)/100

 The reason is that if the user enters absolute values for the offset and segment lengths, they maybe too large or small compared to the length of the line, and we would not get the desired output.
+A smaller value for the max_offset_percent and segment_length_percent generates a better output, especially for polygons.
+Recommended range for max_offset_percent and segment_length_percent for polygons would be [1,5] and [1,10] respectively.

 max_incremented('field_name')